sskumar4/EatDaBurger/README.md

  express
  body-parser

-In this application we make use of html templates with help from handlebars via the express-handlebars node package.
-We also make use of the MVC paradigm of project management to structure both out file setup, and the content of our script files.
-We have a homebrewed ORM that is non-database specific, a model script file that ties the ORM to our specific database usage, and then a controller script file to manage our routes.
-The last little bit of script to handle the router action comes from yet another script file located under our public assets directory, burgers.js.
-For a project with such small scope the MVC structure may seem like overkill, but that serves as an added purpose for this assignment, by giving us a chance to practice its implementation.
+In this application, html templates are used with help from handlebars via the express-handlebars node package.
+Also used the MVC paradigm of project management to structure both out file setup, and the content of our script files.
+ORM is created that is non-database specific, a model script file that ties the ORM to our specific database usage, and then a controller script file to manage our routes.
+The last little bit of script to handle the router action comes from script file located under the public assets directory, burgers.js.

 ## 6. <a name='Launch'></a>Launch